Mbyrne28/low-code/README.md

 # low-code
-Reasearch into low &amp; no code tools
+Research into low &amp; no code tools